 At the end of each sequence, the birds remain briefly motionless close to each other with drooped wings and open bill.

-After four similar displays, the female changes of perch and reaches another branch two metres behind the male, and returns immediately close to him, and both gives loud calls together before to take off and fly away.
+After four similar displays, the female leaves the perch and reaches another branch two metres behind the male, but she returns immediately close to him, and both gives loud calls together before to take off and fly away.

 This type of displays can be repeated during several hours and is probably a good way to strengthen the pair-bonds which may last more than one season in this species.

 Apparently, these displays have not been observed yet, at least so complete and complex.
-Are they different from the spring displays preceding the copulations which are aimed at procreating, whereas these autumn displays are mainly used to strengthen the pair-bonds?
-Only the birds could answer…
+They are different from the spring displays prior to copulation which are aimed at procreating, whereas these autumn displays are mainly used to strengthen the pair-bonds.
+But only the birds could answer…